This is a guide to help dentists understand how the tax system can help you increase the size of your donation and obtain tax relief for yourself.

 What is gift aid?

-Gift aid is an income tax relief that, once declared, can benefit UK-registered charities and Community Amateur Sports Clubs (CASC).
+Gift aid is income tax relief that, once declared, can benefit UK-registered charities, Community Amateur Sports Clubs (CASC), and donor-advised funds.

 A word of warning: not all charities qualify for gift aid

-Before making any donations you want to claim tax relief on, it’s worth checking if the charity has registered for gift aid and if the sports club is a registered CASC with HMRC.
+Before making any donations, you want to claim tax relief; it’s worth checking if the charity has registered for gift aid and the sports club is a registered CASC with HMRC.
+See example 6

-How do I check if a charity or sports club is registered for gift aid?
+How can I check if a charity or sports club is registered for gift aid?

 You can check conveniently if a sports club is a registered CASC.
 The list is not updated in real-time, so double-check with the club you donate to confirm they are still registered.

-There is no gift aid register to check charities against, but there are charity commission registers where you can search for their contact information.
+There is no gift aid register against which to check charities, but there are charity commission registers where you can search for their contact information.

 For the rest of this article, I will refer to CASC as a charity unless otherwise stated.